stakada7/getssf/README.md

 ## TODO

-* [x] Whether the target data was acquired correctly with multiple connections.
+* [x] Whether the target data was received correctly with multiple connections.
     * done.
-If it does not reach rate limiting errors etc, it seems to be able to acquire without any problem..
+If it does not reach rate limiting errors etc, it seems to be able to receive without any problem..
-* [x] Identify, design, and implement accounts and data that should be targeted in addition to your own account
-    * The account you should acquire with stream filter is your company's account.
-It is necessary to confirm in part because it stated that it is necessary to acquire in the contribution list / impression of the effect measurement.

 * [x] Implementation of functions that can dynamically change by changing the file in the account list
 * [x] Golang-like folder structure
-* [ ] Think about the unit of the output file 1 day, 1 hour, 5 minutes, etc. (What is a handy unit?)

-* [ ] Think about at what stage we will grant the first release tag

 * [x] Understand 420 error and reconnection logic in the implementation of Anaconda library
     * In the Anaconda library, we are handling rate limiting errors, so there is no need for the user side to handle it.
     * In Throttling you can specify it with SetDelay method, but it is now off.
-In the future, it may be turned on by default.
+In the future, it may be turned on by default.(by anaconda)

+* [ ] Think about the unit of the output file.
+1 day, 1 hour, 5 minutes, etc. (What is a handy unit?)
+* [ ] Think about at what stage we will grant the first release tag